emberjs/website/source/guides/router_primer.md

 As a legacy of Ember's history and inheritance chain, `State` is a synonym for `Route` (see discussion above).
 As such, the error message can be read as saying that the application could not find an `Ember.Route` called `root`.
-The Router class of of an Ember application **must** contain an Ember.State called `root`.
+The Router class of of an Ember application **must** contain an Ember.Route called `root`.
 Let's add it.

 The amended code will look like the following: